uvarc/rc-website/content/userinfo/howtos/rivanna/jupyter-to-python-script.md

 More information on using Slurm on the HPC system can be found [here](https://www.rc.virginia.edu/userinfo/hpc/slurm/).

-If your code requires a specific anaconda environment to be run, you can specify ```source activate <environment name>``` below the module commands in the Slurm script to activate the environment:
+If your code requires a specific conda environment, you can specify ```source activate <environment name>``` below the module commands in the Slurm script to activate the environment:

 ```